intel/intel-extension-for-pytorch/docs/tutorials/features/DDP.md

 ### Usage of DDP scaling API

-Note: This API supports XPU devices on one card.
+Note: This API supports GPU devices on one card.

 ```python
 Args: